Advanced

 Webhooks allow you to send form submission data to any URL in real-time.
 This enables you to integrate Static Forms with thousands of services like Slack, Discord, Zapier, Make (Integromat), n8n, or your own custom applications.

-Webhooks are available on the Pro plan.
-Upgrade to Pro to unlock this feature.
+Webhooks are available on paid plans (Pro or Advanced).
+View pricing to unlock this feature.

 How Webhooks Work